caolan/async/README.md

 <a name="mapSeries" />
 ### mapSeries(arr, iterator, callback)

-The same as map only the iterator is applied to each item in the array in series.
-The next iterator is only called once the current one has completed processing.
+The same as [`map`](#map), only the `iterator` is applied to each item in `arr` in series.
+The next `iterator` is only called once the current one has completed.
 The results array will be in the same order as the original.

 ---------------------------------------